FAQs

 The Home Survey and Ecofurb Plan can be a stand alone service: the information helps you decide which improvements to carry out and is just as useful if you decide to use your own contractors.

-We aren’t able to oversee installations if works are being carried out by non-members as we haven’t assessed the quality of their work and practices.
+We aren’t able to oversee installations if works are being carried out by third parties as we haven’t assessed the quality of their work and practices.

 Can I use Ecofurb if I’ve already started works?